 A RestAPI call to Manage will provide the most recent area (zonal) occupancy status in the Manage database?
 Correct?

 Yes.
-When an area is enabled as a zone sensor and the Real-time Area Occupancy License (APO-RTO-AREA) API has been enabled for that zone, you can expect sub-minute end-to-end latency.
+When an area is enabled as a zone sensor and API License (EM-API-OCC) has been purchased based on the number of sensors configured in the system, you can expect sub-minute end-to-end latency.

 *Note that the RestAPI call is serviced by a different Manage software task than the Manage’s BACnet server task.

 If Zone Sensor is enabled, will a zoned sensor report an occupancy event immediately to Manage, and will it report a vacancy event 90 seconds after the most recent occupancy detection.